jyangbit/3PCHM/README.txt

 This program is developed to register two point sets with similarity transformation.

+You may found the source code and the installing package in this directory.

 The source code is implemented in C++ programming language, which employs the Visualization Toolkit (www.vtk.org) for the 3D visualization and QT for the UI designing.
-You may use CMAKE to configure the whole program.
+You may use CMake (www.cmake.org) to configure the whole program to any platform (Linux, Windows or OS).
+The source code is in the sub-directory of 3PCHM-src.

-The source code of the program can be found in the sub-directory of 3PCHM-src, and you may also found the installation package in the sub-directory of 3PCHM-bin.Currently, the installation package can only be used under the windows system (win7 is recommended).
+The installation package can only be used under the windows system (win7 is recommended), and the package is in the sub-directory of 3PCHM-installer.

 May you have any question or issue, please contact me at jyangbit@163.com.